-Mr. Wall’s clients have included corporations and financial institutions such as Bank of Montreal, Barclays, First Tennessee Bank, FXI, Goldman Sachs, JPMorgan Chase, LexisNexis, State Farm, Stryker, UBS, and U.S. Bank.
-He also has represented The Clearing House Association, Institute of International Bankers, Securities Industry and Financial Markets Association, Technet, and U.S. Chamber of Commerce.
-Among his recent matters, he successfully represented Banco Central de la Republica Argentina in its appeal to the Second Circuit, which reversed the district court and dismissed the complaint in a multi-billion-dollar case.
-In addition, Mr. Wall routinely represents individuals in high-profile criminal matters, including the former president of Pennsylvania State University in an appeal arising out of the Sandusky investigation.
-He has an active pro bono practice and was named to the Capital Pro Bono Honor Roll in 2014 and 2015.
+Mr. Wall’s past clients have included corporations and financial institutions such as Bank of Montreal, Barclays, First Tennessee Bank, Goldman Sachs, JPMorgan Chase, LexisNexis, State Farm Insurance Company, UBS, and U.S. Bank.
+He has represented leading industry groups, among them The Clearing House Association, Institute of International Bankers, Securities and Financial Markets Association, and U.S. Chamber of Commerce.
+Mr. Wall also has represented individuals in high-profile criminal matters.
+He has an active pro bono practice and has previously been named to the Capital Pro Bono Honor Roll.

-Mr. Wall was a law clerk to Justice Clarence Thomas and Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
+Following law school, Mr. Wall clerked for Associate Justice Clarence Thomas of the U.S. Supreme Court, and Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
 He has taught courses in law school on administrative law and federal jurisdiction.
-He is a former officer of the Edward Coke Appellate Inn of Court, which is the principal bench-bar organization for appellate judges and lawyers in the Washington area.
-He is a member of the Supreme Court Historical Society, as well as a former member of the Advisory Committee on Procedures for the U.S. Court of Appeals for the D.C.
+He is a member and former officer of the Edward Coke Appellate Inn of Court, a member of the Supreme Court Historical Society, and a former member of the Advisory Committee on Procedures for the U.S. Court of Appeals for the D.C.
 Circuit.

 - Law360 Practice Group of the Year - Appellate (2016)